 Common Chopstick Manners Everyone Should Know

-- Never stick chopsticks upright in rice—it resembles funeral rituals in Japan and China.
+- Never stick chopsticks upright in rice, as this resembles funeral rituals.

-- Avoid passing food chopstick to chopstick—another funeral association.
+- Avoid passing food directly from chopstick to chopstick.

 Proper Chopstick Technique and Placement